arthur-r-oliveira/sample-rbac-secrets/README.md

 [root@ushift06 tmp]#
 ~~~

-2. Define a Role and a ClusterRole binding (in the target namespace) that grants "view" access to secrets:
+2. Define a Role and a Role binding (in the target namespace) that grants "view" access to secrets:

 ~~~
 [root@ushift06 tmp]# cat role-targetns.yaml